Xiaoqi-Sun/quarc-oss/README.md

 After training completes, you'll need to manually select the best models and configure the pipeline weights.
 This process involves two separate steps:

-#### 1. Stage 1 Model Selection
+#### 1. Select Stage 1 Model

-Stage 1 (agent prediction) models are evaluated using greedy search on a subset of validation setduring training, but you may want to perform offline evaluation using beam search for final model selection.
+During training, Stage 1 (agent prediction) models are evaluated using greedy search on a subset of validation rections for efficiency.
+You may want to perform offline evaluation using beam search for final model selection.

 ```bash
 sh scripts/stage1_offline_evaluation.sh
 ```

-Review the results and select the best-performing checkpoint based on your accuracy requirements.
+Review the results and select the best-performing checkpoint based on the desired accuracy.
+Update `hybrid_pipeline_oss.yaml` accordingly with the selected model checkpoint.

-#### 2. Pipeline Weight Optimization
+#### 2. Optimize Pipeline Weights

 After selecting the best models for all 4 stages, optimize the weights used to combine scores from each stage: